vlandham/captain_z/out/captain_z.md

 Still, she reached for it just the same. _Perhaps its a message telling where the real treasure is hidden,_ she thought.
 She tried to ignore the idea that someone before her had already grabbed the treasure, and this was what they left behind to brag.

 The bag felt empty.
 And when she opened it at first she didn't see anything.
 Her heart sank.
-But then she stuck her hand in, rummaged around, and pulled out four feathers and a scrap of paper with a few words written on it.
+But then she stuck her hand in, rummaged around, and pulled out four feathers and a scrap of paper which looked to have something written on it.

 She looked over the feathers.
 They were bright white, but otherwise quite ordinary.
+About the size of a crows feather, perhaps just a bit bigger.
+She didn't recognize the bird they came from, but they didn't seem particularly interesting.

-Then she read the words on the paper.
+She then read the words on the paper.
 It looked to be a poem.

 _Only one of true measure_
 _Can make use of this treasure_